zhuyu12246/U-net-network-image-segmentation/README.md

-This is a repository split using u-net.
+This is a repository for segmenting medical images using u-net.